MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 The Trace API provides a way of tracing user-defined events.
 Its features and principles are described in the :ref:`Event Tracing <event-tracing>` section of the :ref:`Application Developer Guide <application-developer-guide>`.

-Here we'll show a short example on how to use this API to log the entry/exit of the method ``switchState()``:
+Here we show a short example on how to use this API to log the entry/exit of the method ``switchState()``:

 #.
 Add the following dependency to your ``module.ivy``: ``<dependency org="ej.api" name="trace" rev="x.y.z"/>``